 Your spouse has the best intentions for you

 After getting married, the two become one unit.
 Your trust for each other must be nurtured and protected continually.

 Always be honest and sincere with your spouse.
 If you are unwilling to trust your spouse, what are your reasons?
 What is stopping you?

 Whatever your reasons are, don’t be afraid to share them with your spouse.
 So you can resolve them as soon as possible.

 It’s very very hard to rebuild trust in marriage.
-Infact, it takes years to build trust with someone so respect and honor the trust your spouse has for you.
+In fact, it takes years to build an unshakable trust with someone; so respect and honor the trust your spouse has for you.